mtlevolio/pylinkchecker/README.rst

 Requirements
 ------------

-pylinkchecker does not require external libraries.
-It has been tested on python 2.6, python 2.7, and python 3.3.
+pylinkchecker requires beautifulsoup4.
+It should be installed automatically if you use pip or easy_install. pylinkchecker has been tested on python 2.6, python 2.7, and python 3.3.

 Optional Requirements
 ---------------------

 These libraries must be installed to enable certain modes in pylinkchecker:

-beautifulsoup4
-  pylinkchecker embeds its own version of beautifulsoup4 for convenience, but if it finds a more recent version of beautifulsoup4 on the PYTHONPATH, it will use this one.

 lxml
   beautifulsoup can use lxml to speed up the parsing of HTML pages.
 Because